We are pleased to say that part government funding has returned for businesses for Intellectual Property (IP) Audits.

-Overall, the IP Audit will provide you with a strategy on how best to develop, protect and commercialise your Intellectual Property assets.
+Overall, the IP Audit will provide you with a strategy on how best to develop, protect and commercialise your IP assets.

-How do you apply for an IP Audit?
+How do you apply for an Intellectual Property Audit?

-Enterprise Europe Network partners across the UK arrange the allocation of IP Audit funding via the UK IPO process.
-Businesses do need to meet eligibility criteria to apply for an IP Audit and we would refer you to Enterprise Europe Network partners who would guide you through the eligibility criteria and application process.
+Innovate UK Edge partners across the UK arrange the allocation of IP Audit funding via the UK Intellectual Property Office’s (UK IPO) process.
+Businesses do need to meet eligibility criteria to apply for an IP Audit and we would refer you to the Innovate UK Edge regional partners who would guide you through the eligibility criteria and application process.

 If you are not eligible for a part-funded IP Audit or do not want to engage with the part-funded application process then we can offer a privately funded option.
 The privately funded option offers an opportunity to tailor the IP Audit to your specific needs and the cost would be dependent on the scope of work to be carried out.